logicalclocks/hopsworks/docs/compute/jobs.md

 </p>

+You do not have to upload the Python program via the Hopsworks UI to run it.
+That can be done so from within the Python program by using
+``upload`` function of the ``dataset`` module of the ``hops`` Python library http://hops-py.logicalclocks.com

+To do that, first generate an API key for your project, see :ref:`Generate an API key<api-key-generate>`, and then use the ``project.connect()`` function of the same library to connect to a project of your Hopsworks cluster and then ``dataset.upload``.

 #### Docker
 Docker jobs can currently only be managed from the legacy Hopsworks user interface, see documentation at [Docker jobs](https://hopsworks.readthedocs.io/en/stable/user_guide/hopsworks/jobs.html#docker) for details.